Understanding Global Hunger and Food Insecurity

 Heifer's training addresses production challenges, teaches the nutritional value of available foods and tackles cultural norms that contribute to hunger and malnutrition, such as unequal food distribution to women and children.

-We also train and certify community animal health service providers to care for animals in rural communities.
+We also train and certify community animal health workers to care for animals in rural communities.
 These service providers offer sustainable animal health care and affordable supplies for farmers in their communities, reducing farmers’ vulnerability.

 Sustainable Agriculture

-Heifer International promotes sustainable agriculture practices that empower communities to grow their own food while caring for the Earth.
+Heifer International promotes sustainable agriculture practices that empower communities to grow more food while caring for the Earth.
 We provide training and resources to smallholder farmers, helping them improve crop and animal yields and increase income with consideration for maintaining and restoring the environment.

 Extreme weather and shifting seasons affect the ability of farmers to feed their families and their communities, causing increases in food insecurity and hunger.
 Using climate-smart practices, we help smallholder farmers adopt new methods and technologies that build resilience and protect precious natural resources, such as soil and water.